MJQ7/dir-flatten/README.md

 ## Description

-A simple python script that flattens a directory structure.
+A simple terminal utility that flattens a directory structure.
 It moves all files from subdirectories to the root directory.

 It's very rough around the edges, but it works.